-The American Institute of Aeronautics and Astronautics (AIAA), a not-for-profit organization under Section 501(c)(3) of the Internal Revenue Service Code, will hold a reception dinner and awards ceremony on March 15, 2024, at The John F. Kennedy Center, 2700 F. St., NW, Washington, DC, from 5:30 p.m. - 10:00 p.m.
+The American Institute of Aeronautics and Astronautics (AIAA), a not-for-profit organization under Section 501(c)(3) of the Internal Revenue Service Code, will hold a reception dinner and awards ceremony on April 30, 2025, at the Grand Hyatt Washington, 1100 H. St., NW, Washington, DC, from 5:30 p.m. - 10:00 p.m.
 AIAA is in control of the planning, organizing, and issuing invitations for this event.
 The event is to recognize and celebrate individuals and organizations who have made tremendous achievements within the aerospace industry.

 Approximately 400 people are expected to attend the event.
 Attendees will have a diversity of views or interests and will include personnel from other federal agencies, representatives of the legislative branch, and representatives from academia and industry.
-The estimated cost of the event, including all food, beverages and items listed above, is approximately \$230 per person.
+The estimated cost of the event, including all food, beverages and items listed above, is approximately \$250 per person.
 Attendance at this event will allow NASA attendees to exchange information regarding various NASA programs.
 I find that the event meets the requirements of a "widely attended gathering" as defined in 5 C.F.R. § 2635.204(g)(2).

 I further determine that there is an Agency interest in having NASA personnel attend the event because it will provide an opportunity for the invited persons to exchange ideas and views pertaining to NASA's policies, programs and operations.
-NASA employees - including NASA employees in non-career positions who are required to sign an ethics pledge under Executive Order 13989 - who do not have a significant role in a matter affecting the interests of AIAA may accept an invitation for free attendance for themselves and a guest to the event.
+NASA employees who do not have a significant role in a matter affecting the interests of AIAA may accept an invitation for free attendance for themselves and a guest to the event.
 In those circumstances, I find that the Agency's interest in attendance outweighs any concern that the individual may be, or may appear to be, improperly influenced in the performance of their duties.